Medical expert of the article

 - hypertensive cerebral pathologies.

-Diagnostics of the atherosclerosis of the carotid arteries
+Diagnostics atherosclerosis of the carotid arteries

-If a person already has a clinical picture of atherosclerotic changes in the carotid arteries, then it becomes much easier to suspect a pathology.
+If a person already has a clinical picture of atherosclerotic changes in the carotid arteries, then it becomes much easier to suspect the pathology.
 But at the initial stage of development, the disease does not manifest itself in any way, and it can be detected only after studying laboratory blood parameters.

-Detailed laboratory studies include the following tests:
+Comprehensive laboratory tests include the following analyses:

 - Complete lipid profile:

-- Cholesterol/high density lipoproteins.
+- Cholesterol/high-density lipoproteins.

 - Apolipoprotein A1 is the basic protein component of high-density lipoproteins.